psychemedia/sin-eater-resources/src/_missed_opportunities_pre-1830.md

 What we should take away from this, perhaps, is the word *Diodlys* as somehow referencing or describing elements of this tradition; and the apparent confusion over whether this tradition is to be found in North or South Wales.

-## Jorevin's "Description of England and Ireland" in *The Antiquarian Repertory*
+## Jorevin's "Description of England and Ireland" in *The Antiquarian Repertory*, 1775

 In [Volume II](https://archive.org/details/antiquarianreper02gros/page/n321/mode/2up?q=jorevin) of a "new edition" of *The Antiquarian repertory : a miscellaneous assemblage of topography, history, biography, customs, and manners ; intended to illustrate and preserve several valuable remains of old times* by Francis Grose and Thomas Astle, published in 1775, the authors quote widely from an account Mosnsieur Jorevin de Rocheford's 17th century travels in England, Ireland and Scotland.